PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 where $`\theta =
   arccos(R_{XY})`$.

-For details on implementation, see Carslaw and Ropkins (2012)
+For implementation, see (Anžel, Heider, and Hattab 2023) and (Carslaw and Ropkins 2012).

 ## Taylor Diagram example code